 How AI Engines Actually Know Who You Are

-If your brand is not properly represented in the knowledge graph, you are invisible to AI systems by default — regardless of how well your website performs on traditional SEO metrics.
+If your brand is not properly represented in the knowledge graph, you are invisible to AI systems by default — regardless of how well your website performs on traditional knowledge graph SEO metrics.

 What a "Brand Entity" Looks Like in the Knowledge Graph